Ratchet & Clank: Setting

-Ratchet and Clank is set in a fictional universe that emphasizes interplanetary travel within several different galaxies.
+Ratchet & Clank is set in a fictional universe that emphasizes interplanetary travel within several different galaxies.
 Numerous biological and robotic species populate these planets, which range from highly developed metropolises to uncolonized biospheres.
 The Future series introduced additional elements of time travel and interdimensional travel within certain levels.

 Lombaxes

 The Lombax is a fictional species from the series.
 Lombaxes originated from the planet Fastoon and have an appearance similar to bipedal anthropomorphic felines with a tail similar to that of a lion.
 Unlike most other organic species in the games' universe, which have two fingers and a thumb on each hand, lombaxes possess the human hand configuration (four fingers and a thumb on each hand).
 The species has an instinctive affinity towards gadgetry and machines.
 The only Lombaxes featured in the series are Ratchet, Angela Cross, Alister Azimuth and Rivet.
 Ratchet's father is mentioned by Azimuth, but is never actually seen in the series.
 According to a news broadcast in A Crack in Time, Angela Cross is a Lombax who has been missing for 3 years; she doesn't have a tail, as it is revealed that female Lombaxes lack one.
 However, this is contradicted in the game Rift Apart as the character Rivet does have a tail, but more similar to a fox's or a raccoon's tail than a lion's.
 Ratchet is left as the last known Lombax in his dimension after A Crack in Time, as Azimuth dies and Angela is missing in action; her current location is unknown.